The best editors for the web

 Back in 2016, a friend at the time suggested that I use a different editor.
 I found that, at least for web development, Atom has been the editor of choice.
 I say this for many reasons.

 The first is cross-platform.
 Whilst I was originally a Visual Studio user when I moved to Mac OS and Linux machines as my main computers, Visual Studio wasn't cross-platform.
 This meant I needed to do something different when I switched computers to allow me to edit on both machines.

 The second is the number of packages available for it.
-I use a terminal package that allows me to have an in built command line and same time as editing.
-I use an FTP package to allow me to upload in real time.
+I use a terminal package that allows me to have an in-built command line at the same time as editing.
+I use an FTP package to allow me to upload in real-time.

 I stand by Atom being my favourite, but it's a difficult call.
 Visual Studio Code is a definite close second for me, and over the years since I first used both it and Atom, it's got a heck of a lot better.